Instant GPS & Map Coordinate Tool

 DMS

-DMS -> Decimal
+DMS to Decimal

 Convert degrees, minutes, and seconds to decimal degrees.